markhwhiteii/processr/README.md

 # processr
-R implementation for the PROCESS macro
+R implementation for the PROCESS macro.
+See processr_vignette.Rmd for an introduction to the package.

 Still under development.
 Install using the `devtools` package:

 `devtools::install_github("markhwhiteii/processr")`

-See the documentation for `model1`, `model4`, `model7`, `model14`.
-A vignette—and implementing models 8 and 15—are forthcoming.